 Cowan, James D.

 The son of a Yakima Valley pharmacist, James Douglas Cowan was born on June 19, 1920.
-Upin growing up in Yakima, Cowan pursued his architectural studies at the University of Washington and Yale University, graduating cum laude in 1947.
-During WWII, he served as an officer on several US Navy submarines in the Pacific and rose to the rank of lieutenant commander.
+Upon growing up in Yakima, Cowan pursued his architectural studies at the University of Washington and Yale University, graduating cum laude in 1947.
+During WWII, he served as an officer on several US Navy submarines in the Pacific and rose to the rank of Lieutenant Commander.

 During the 1960s, Cowan served terms as President of both the AIA Central Washington Chapter and AIA Washington State Chapter (1966).
 In 1967, Cowan moved to Seattle where he served a stint as Executive Director of the Washington State Council of Architects (now AIA Washington Council).